Home/Compare/vs Canva

 AI image generationYes — Gemini Nano Banana 2 + GPT Image 2 with auto-fallbackYes — Magic Studio

-AI video generationYes — Seedance, Veo, Kling, LTX, WanYes — Magic Animate
+AI video generationYes — Seedance, Veo, Kling, WanCreate a Video Clip / Magic Media (Veo 3)

-Brand DNA enforcementYes — renderer-enforcedBrand Kit (manual reference)
+Brand DNA enforcementYes — renderer-enforcedBrand Kit + Brand Intelligence auto-apply; org brand controls on Business+

-Cross-platform schedulingIG, FB, LinkedIn, X, TikTok, YouTubeIG, FB, LinkedIn, X, TikTok, Pinterest, YouTube, Tumblr
+Cross-platform scheduling8 channels — 6 live (IG, FB, LinkedIn, X, TikTok, YouTube), Threads + Pinterest rolling outIG, FB, LinkedIn, X, TikTok, Pinterest, YouTube, Tumblr

 Free tierYes — $5 starter creditYes — generous